Updated 7/6/2017 with grammatical corrections.

 Because the rotors need to pivot while in flight, tiltrotors are mechanically complex machines.
 Ensuring not only that the system is sound mechanically but also that the transition from vertical to horizontal flight is smooth presents a major challenge.
 Bell, which produced the V-22 Osprey in a partnership with Boeing, knows this from experience.
 The V-22, which was the world’s first fully operational tiltrotor, experienced many teething issues, including cost overruns and a spotty initial safety record.

 However, Bell eventually worked through the V-22’s issues and appears eager to apply the lessons to the V-280 Valor.
-One main difference between the two aircraft is size: the medium V-280 will have a payload capacity significantly less than that of the V-22 (11-14 combat kitted troops versus 24).
+One main difference between the two aircraft is size: the medium-lift V-280 will have a payload capacity significantly less than that of the V-22 (11-14 combat kitted troops versus 24).
 Engine configuration differs slightly between the two as well; the whole engine unit of the V-22 rotates, while only the rotor of the V-280 pivots.
 The V-280 also cruises at 280 knots, which is somewhat faster than the V-22’s tactical cruise of 240 knots.
-The V-280 has a lower disk loading (aircraft weight divided by rotor area) because it weighs significantly less than the V-22 but has similarly-sized rotors.
-This lower loading means the V-280’s rotors can operate at lower and more efficient RPMs than the V-22, a welcome change considering the massive amount of downwash and noise generated by the V-22’s powertrain.
+The V-280 has a lower disk loading because it weighs significantly less than the V-22 but has similarly-sized rotors.
+This means the V-280’s rotors can operate at lower and more efficient RPMs than the V-22, a welcome change considering the massive amount of downwash and noise generated by the V-22’s propellers/rotors.
 The V-280 also features a different wing and tail configuration than the V-22; these changes were made in part because of requirement discrepancies between the two programs but also based on lessons learned while constructing and operating the V-22.

 The SB-1 Defiant approaches the challenge presented by FVL in a different matter.
 The SB-1 is largely similar to a conventional helicopter, with two important exceptions.

 First, the SB-1 has coaxial rotors.
-In a coaxial system, instead of one rotor, the aircraft has two, with one on top of (coaxial to) the other.
-Both rotors spin in opposite directions, meaning no counter-torque system is necessary.
-Also, the effects of lift dissymmetry (a phenomenon related to retreating blade stall) are reduced; when one rotor is retreating, the other is advancing, so lift is generated on both sides regardless of airspeed.
+In a coaxial system, instead of one main rotor, the aircraft has two, with one on top of (coaxial to) the other.
+The rotors spin in opposite directions, meaning no anti-torque system is necessary.
+Also, the effects of lift dissymmetry (a phenomenon resulting from blade stall) are reduced; when one rotor is retreating, the other is advancing, so equal lift is generated on both sides regardless of airspeed.
 Coaxial rotors are relatively complex compared to a traditional layout but have a number of benefits including moderate efficiency and power increases, higher maximum speed, smaller aircraft footprint, etc.

-Sikorsky’s rigid rotor system is improved relative to current coaxial systems such as those used by the Russian KA-52 Alligator attack helicopter.
-To reduce drag at high speeds, the rotor hubs are covered by a low-drag fairing.
-The rigid composite rotors have a low drag-to-lift ratio and enable high cruising speeds.
+Sikorsky’s rigid coaxial rotor system is improved relative to current coaxial systems such as those used by the Russian KA-52 Alligator attack helicopter.
+Sikorsky’s rigid composite rotors have a low drag-to-lift ratio and enable high cruising speeds.
+The rotor hub is also covered by a low-drag fairing.
 Because the rotors are in close proximity, the wake generated by one rotor serves to lessen the resistance experienced by the other, increasing propulsive efficiency.

 Handling will undoubtedly differ between the two aircraft.
 The V-22 handles like a large helicopter when nacelles are oriented upwards and like a turboprop plane when nacelles are rotated forwards.
 The SB-1, on the other hand, generates lift with its rotors throughout the flight envelope.
 According to Sikorsky, the SB-1 is nimble at low speeds.